SparseOpt/sparseopt.github.io/_pages/SFCO.md

 %     out.error:  Error
 %     out.Error:  Error of every iteration
 % -------------------------------------------------------------------------
-% Written by Shenglong Zhou on 30/4/2024 based on the algorithm proposed in
-%     Shenglong Zhou, Lili Pan, Naihua Xiu, and Geoffrey Ye Li,
-%     0/1 constrained optimization solving sample average approximation
-%     for chance constrained programming, Math Oper Res, 2024
 % Send your comments and suggestions to <<< slzhou2021@163.com >>>
 % WARNING: Accuracy may not be guaranteed!!!!!
 % -------------------------------------------------------------------------